smotes/purse/README.md

 purse is a persistence-layer Go package for loading SQL file contents for use in Go programs.

-**Disclaimer**: *purse is not a query builder or ORM package, but rather a way to organize and load SQL files*.
+**Disclaimer**: *purse is not a query builder or ORM package, but rather a package used to organize and load SQL files*.

 ### Rationale